Making Your LMS Earn Its Keep

 - External organisations are outside the companies IT infrastructure

-By having these separate groups you are turning your learning platform into a ‘multi-tenancy’ system.
+This type of solution is known as an ‘extended enterprise’ learning platform.
 Traditionally these groups of learners may have been excluded from an implementation, by including them, you are making your learning platform earn its keep which is rewarding to the L&D Team and can also generate revenue for your organisation.

 Birch Learning Platform is an LMS, LXP, LRS all in one.
 In Birch we call these groups ‘communities’.
 A community is the top-level category for grouping users.
 Birch supports multiple communities within one instance or subscription licence.
 Each community can have different colours, navigation, course catalogues, learning paths and business rules.
 Let’s explore this by looking at three typical scenarios.